Skip to main content

 • Complete documentation: Ensuring all required information is provided initially

-• Professional report quality: Using AQF Level 5 qualified arborists whose reports are widely accepted
+• Professional report quality: Using AQF Level 5 qualified arborists for formal consulting reports

 • Council format alignment: Structuring reports to match specific council preferences